-With Obamacare Enrollment Over, Public Often Unaware of Premium Savings on Short Term Health Insurance
+With Obamacare Enrollment Over, Public Often Unaware of Premium Savings on Short Term Medical Insurance

-Study Finds Short Term Health Insurance premiums 66% less expensive on average than entry-level Obamacare plans
+Study Finds Short Term Medical Insurance premiums 66% less expensive on average than entry-level Obamacare plans

 TAMPA, FL-- AgileHealthInsurance released the findings today of a study comparing the average premiums between Term Health Insurance and unsubsidized entry-level Obamacare health plans.
 When comparing premiums for nonsmoking men and women ages 30, 40, and 50, the study found that Term Health Insurance premiums were 66% less expensive on average than unsubsidized premiums for Obamacare bronze plans.
 All ages saw major pricing advantages in Term Health Insurance.
 30 year-old applicants had premium quotes over 70% lower while applicants who were 50 had premium quotes over 50% lower.

 The dramatic savings in premiums should be viewed in light of 3 considerations: 1) Obamacare premiums can be significantly reduced for those who qualify for subsidies, 2) Term Health Insurance premium savings should be adjusted down for the cost of the fine for not having health insurance compliant with Obamacare standards, and 3) people with poor health can be rejected for Term Health Insurance coverage.

 The reasons behind the premium differences include the broader mandatory benefits of Obamacare plans and the lack of coverage for pre-existing conditions for Term Health Insurance.
 An overview of Term Health Insurance and its differences from Obamacare plans can be found in the article "What Is Term Health Insurance?"